 History of the Archive and Contents

-Trinity Hall was founded in 1350, and though few documents survive from that period, the Archive is rich in material from the 16th century onwards, including charters, property deeds, and letters patent.
+Trinity Hall was founded in 1350 and has preserved many of its foundation documents.
+The Archive is particularly rich in material from the 16th century onwards, including charters, property deeds, and letters patent.
 The material in the Archive chiefly relates to College administration, including several sets of bursarial records dating back to the 16th century, records of College estates, and documents and plans relating to the College buildings.
 As well as general tutorial records, there is material on College societies and sports clubs from the 19th century onwards and collections of photographs of fellows, staff, and students.
 There is little in the way of personal papers of fellows, even celebrated ones.
-However, thanks to the generosity of the Elvin family, the diaries of Lionel Elvin, fellow and eminent civil servant of the 20th century, are on loan to the College.